Best Tour Edge Golf Clubs 2024

 Adjustability options could confuse the consumer

-Beginning with the aesthetics, which we thought were stealthy and amazing to look at when addressed behind the ball.
+We thought the aesthetics were stealthy and attractive to look at when addressed behind the ball.
 The darker band down the middle nicely frames the alignment you want to swing through, with the thin titanium ridgeback spine running from the center of the face and crown.

 Performance-wise, we found there to be a lot of adjustability options and, when we swapped the standard 5-gram front and 15-gram rear weights, it resulted in a change of around 300rpm of spin.
 We could also slide the rear CG weight to one of five positions which influenced a fade or draw up to seven yards.
 On the course, this driver felt extremely solid with respect to feel and impact sound - a box that all the best golf drivers tick.